RhythrosaLabs/MIDImaker/README.md

-Song Generator is a simple Python program that provides a simple user-friendly interface to generate MIDI songs based on user-selected keys and chord progressions.
+MIDImaker is a simple Python program that provides a simple user-friendly interface to generate MIDI songs based on user-selected keys and chord progressions.
 The tool uses the tkinter library for its GUI components and the midiutil library to create MIDI files.